SVB-OW/svbot/docs/user.md

 ### Checking and accepting signups

-Moderators can use the `/getunconfirmed` command to get a list of all currentlz unconfirmed signups.
+Moderators can use the `/getunconfirmed` command to get a list of all currently unconfirmed signups.
 This list will contain their Discord IDs, the battletags submitted and the link to the screenshot.

-In order to accept a signup the `/confirm` command can the be used.
+In order to accept a signup the `/confirm` command must be used.
 It takes the Discord ID, and the rank for each role.
-In case a plazer is not ranked in a certain role you can use "-" instead of the rank name.
+In case a player is not ranked in a certain role you can use "-" instead of the rank name.

 If the signup is not valid you can use the `/reject` command instead.
 It will delete the signup.

-### Changing ranks of a signed up user
+### Changing ranks of a confirmed user

 If the ranks of a player have to be updated moderators can use the `/update` command.
 The first argument describes the property you want to update.
 Currently this can be one of the following: